A hiker went camping despite warnings about severe winter weather. Six rescuers in snowshoes had to save him.

 The hiker, who authorities have not identified, soon needed help.

-As conditions worsened on Sunday morning, the man, who had spent the night in frigid temperatures, feared the weather was "more than he was prepared to handle,” the county’s search-and-rescue team said.
+As conditions worsened Sunday morning, the man, who had spent the night in frigid temperatures, feared the weather was “more than he was prepared to handle,” the county’s search-and-rescue team said.

 It took six members of Haywood County’s mountain-rescue team — dressed in bright orange winter gear and, eventually, six pairs of snowshoes — to reach the stranded hiker, authorities said.
 They braved slippery conditions and low visibility in a four-wheel-drive truck before making the rest of the trek on foot.

 The case is among several recent close calls involving hikers across the country.
-In October, a hiker who got lost exploring Colorado’s highest peak, ignored rescuers’ calls and text messages because he or she did not recognize the phone number.
+In October, a hiker who got lost exploring Colorado’s highest peak ignored rescuers’ calls and text messages because he or she did not recognize the phone number.
 Local authorities sent out a team of at least eight rescuers who embarked on an hours-long search, only to be notified that the hiker had safely returned to their lodging.

 Another hiker in November was ordered to repay the $2,880 that it cost rescuers to save him when he got lost years earlier searching for a treasure chest hidden in Yellowstone National Park.
 He was also banned from entering Yellowstone for five years.